JohnBatmanMySlinky/PBRJ/README.md

     - ~~add better light sampling strategies from github~~ (not doing, will wait for light bvh in v4)
     - ~~infinite light is broken~~
     - harmoinze bsdf flags and light flags
+- Implement Bidirectional Path Tracing
+    - this is a doozy
+- Is my BSDF sampling right?
+I should create some tests here
+- theres a bug in my filtering!!!
+- I need a linter or some static code analysis
+- Also some dynamic code analysis
 - Improve sampling
     - a notebook to visually test results
     - Halton Sampler